SaengerKreuz86/VocabTrainer/README.md

 # VocabTrainer
 This trainer will ask you questions about vocabulary.
 German/English to Japanese
 ## Building the project
 Building is done via maven.
+You will need Java 24
 ## Execution
 Open up console and navigate to the folder that contains the .jar file.
 Run as any jar file via 'java -jar VocabTrainer-1.0.jar'.
 You need to have java installed and set up correctly.